Viviana-Mariam/Proiect-Final-Testare-Manuala/README.md

 ### 1.7 Test Completion
-Exit criteria was evaluated and passed
+- Exit criteria was evaluated and passed
-The traceability matrix was generated and can be found here: Traceability_matrix.csv Test execution chart was generated, the final report shows.... -> describe the final report -> enter here test execution report/chart
+- The deadline has been reached, but there are still critical errors in the application
+- All 50 tests planned for execution were executed
+- A total of 11 errors were found
+- Exit criteria were evaluated and passed

 ### 2 SQL section